 This is where we will keep you posted with club related events and information New posts will be marked New for a week or two.

-New - June payments due are now available in Members' Only area
+New - Outstanding debts are listed in Members' Only area

 Tuesday bridge has been postponed until September when we will start Tuesday bridge again if there is sufficient demand.
 We will ask members for their views on this nearer the time.
 (Wednesday and Friday on-line bridge will continue for the moment - please continue watching this website for further information)